oskarmeyenburg/js-snow-flakes/README.md

 <br>Default:<br>``SNOWFLAKE_SHADOW = true;``<br>

 ### SNOWFLAKE_SHADOW_COLOR
-Set the color of shadows behind snowflakes when SNOWFLAKE_SHADOW is enabled.
+Set the color of shadows behind snowflakes when shadows are enabled.
 <br>Default:<br>``SNOWFLAKE_SHADOW_COLOR = #000000;``<br>

 ### SNOWFLAKE_SPAWN_ON_SCREEN
 Spawn snowflakes on the screen instead of above it when the site loads.
+This option is not supported by the CSS version.
 <br>Default:<br>``SNOWFLAKE_SPAWN_ON_SCREEN = false;``<br>